 Literature—whether fiction or literacy nonfiction—has that kind of power.
 It’s probably why I enjoyed teaching English so much and love to be in classes where I can witness young people making these kinds of connections.
 It’s also why I was so intrigued when I heard Angus Fletcher interviewed by Brené Brown on her podcast Unlocking Us on Spotify.
 Fletcher wrote the book Wonderworks, which dives into the inventions created by literature.
 Those inventions include what he calls the “empathy generator,” “the humanity connector,” and the “revolution rediscovery.”
 Essentially, he argues that authors have created plot structures, etc., that allow readers to empathize with those we may not agree with, identify with people we may be nothing like, and relearn something from a different perspective.
 These are just three of 25 inventions he talks about in the book.

 To give you a more specific example, he explains how the invention of the soliloquy (where the audience learns the inner thoughts of a character in a play) and the novel (where we can again learn the inner motivations of the characters) helps us identify with characters, like Hamlet or Scout from To Kill a Mockingbird, without actually having to be a Danish prince or the daughter of a southern lawyer.
-In essence, literary creations give us greater insight and understanding.
-And summer may be the perfect time to gain insight with your kids.
+In essence, literary creations give us greater insight and understanding with your kids.

 Young Adult Books that Make Sense of Current Events in the Headlines